notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 </dom-module>
 ...
 <!-- somewhere in an index.html, you'd use it like so: -->
-<shiny-button>I am a button</shiny-button>
+<shiny-button>hallo hai</shiny-button>
 ```

-And it looks like the thing on the left.
+The `<shiny-button`> looks like the thing on the left.
 Pretty meh.
 We'll do better.
 We'll style it
-to be the thing on the right, without any dragons.
+to be the thing on the right, without any :dragon::dragon::dragon:.
 <img width="312" alt="screen shot 2015-08-11 at 3 34 51 pm" src="https://cloud.githubusercontent.com/assets/1369170/9212530/97d07e7c-403e-11e5-867e-656ee1fd3cb7.png">

 ## What can you style right now?